eisental/RedstoneChips/circuitdocs/Delay.md

 #### I/O setup
-* Can have any number of input, output pairs.
+* Can have any number of input/output pairs.
 At least 1 pair is required.

 #### Sign text
 1. `   delay   `